 The monosaccharides (glucose, fructose and galactose) are absorbed into the bloodstream and carried to the liver.
 Here, final digestion (i.e. conversion of fructose and galactose to glucose) takes place.

 Lastly, glucose is transported to the tissues.
 However, some glucose gets stored as glycogen in the liver and muscles, from where it can be utilised at a later stage.

 A small amount of fructose may be converted to glucose before it passes into the blood, but most is transported as fructose to the liver where, like galactose, it is converted to glucose.

 How much sugar in the diet?

 A benchmark for sugar intake has been set by dietary authorities.
 It is recommended that sugar intake should be no more than 10% of total daily energy intake.
-This value should, however, only be regarded as a rough guideline.
+This value should, however, only be regarded as a be regarded as a rough guideline.be regarded as a rough guideline.

 Sugar will supply energy in the diet, but no other nutrients.
 The amount of sugar that is acceptable in the diet will depend on:

 whether the individual is getting enough nutrients from other foods; and